szczepq/azure-devops/README.md

 Azure DevOps can help you with that.

 ## Azure DevOps
-Azure DevOps can automate your Continous Integration and Delivery process.
+Azure DevOps can automate your Continuous Integration and Delivery process.
 It can get access to you git repository (Azure Repos Git, GitHub and other git repositories).
-It can automaticly react on what you are doing with your repository:
+It can automatically react on what you are doing with your repository:
 * run tests when you create a pull request
 * build a docker image when you merge your pull request to selected branch and push it to Azure Container Register (ACR)
 * when everything is ok it can apply changes to your Azure Kubernetes Service (AKS)